 For instance, a policy might be listed as 50/100/25.
-The first figure refers to the coverage (in thousands of dollars) for injury to one person, the second number is the limit for injuries to all people in the same accident, and the third figure is the coverage for property damage in the same accident.
+The first figure refers to the per-person limit coverage, in thousands of dollars, for injury to one person, the second number is the per-accident limit for injuries to all people in the same accident, and the third figure is the coverage for property damage in the same accident.

 If the company incurs legal expenses to defend you against a lawsuit, those expenses don't count toward the liability limits.
 Nor do payments you receive under the policy for bail bonds and earnings lost while attending hearings and trials at the company's request.

 You should carry as much liability coverage as you can comfortably afford because damage claims today are sometimes settled for millions.
 State minimums don't come close to covering the cost of a serious accident.